Delaware First-Time Home Buyer: 2023 Programs and Grants

 If you want to buy a home at that median price, your down payment options might fall between:

-Wilmington is located within New Castle county.
-And the county offers a down payment assistance program to its residents.
-Download this brochure for eligibility criteria and details.
+Wilmington is located within New Castle County.
+Furthermore, the county provides its residents with a down payment assistance program.
+Download the brochure for eligibility criteria and details.

 If you’re eligible, you can borrow between $1,000 and $5,000 as an interest-free loan.
-But this differs from the DSHA’s loan because it has to be repaid through monthly payments over eight years.
+But this differs from the DSHA’s loan because it must be repaid monthly over eight years.
 If you wish, you can make no payments for the first three years.
 But then you’ll have higher payments in years four through eight.

 Dover first-time home buyers